 AND NOW FOR THE FINE PRINT

 – You need to pass something along the lines of the Mako Mori or Bechdel Tests to not make me roll my eyes into another dimension.

 – Please no explicit sex scenes on page one (or erotica in general).
-You need to ease a fella into that stuff (or go with my personal favorite, ye olde “fade to black”).
+You need to ease a fella into that stuff (or, ideally, go with my personal favorite: ye olde “fade to black”).
 At least give me some character development or a stiff drink first.

-– Word Count: Adult SFF has a great deal of leeway as a debut.
-Pitch Wars, unfortunately, is limited by time constraints.
+– Word Count: Pitch Wars is, unfortunately, limited by time constraints.
 You’ve got—*checks notes, blinks*—three months to revise your manuscript.
 That may seem like a long time, but it isn’t.
 If you lob a 200k book at my head, well, first I’m gonna duck because ow, but then I’m likely to pass simply because there’s not time to tackle a beast that size.
 150k is roughly the top end of manageable.
-I’ll make a higher count work if the story sinks its teeth into me and won’t let go, just know it’s an uphill battle through the inbox trenches.

-All this said, in case I haven’t made it clear enough, I’ll consider almost anything appropriately glib and fun in speculative fiction.
+All this said, in case I haven’t made it clear enough, I’ll consider almost anything appropriately glib and fun with a fantastical bent.

 Give me the worldbuilding of Sanderson, the humor of Butcher, and the prose of Schwab, all wrapped up in a page-turning plot with characters I can root for from start to finish.
 I’ll help that story shine with the face-melting force of the Ark of the Covenant.
 Have you written something like that?

 Some Favorite Stories Across Mediums (ie. Here, Let Me Help You Out With Comp Titles I Love):